thekaranchauhan/thekaranchauhan/README.md

 # Caught you in 4k👋

-- ⚡ Full Stack Developer with the most impact on Frontend and UI/UX Researcher.
-Focused on Design and Business, currently building Docvi.
+- ⚡ Always curious Full Stack Developer.
+Focused on Tech and Business.
 - 🌱 Based in Canada
 - 🔭 Improving Ruby and GO
 - 👯 Open source contributor